-Competition law maximizes social welfare by condemning monopolies while intellectual property law somehow also does the same by granting temporary monopolies.
+Competition law maximizes social welfare by condemning monopolies while intellectual property law somehow also does the same by granting only temporary monopolies (restricted to pre-decided time frames).
+And after completion of such time frame competition replaces temporary monopolies.
 The rationale behind this approach is that the intellectual property law should provide economically meaningful monopolies.
 Otherwise, competition law which by itself does not condemn the mere possession of monopoly power, but rather certain exercises of or efforts to obtain it, might be allowed to interfere with the monopoly.
 Hence, there should be reasonable exercise of the monopoly power in order to protect the consumer's interest, otherwise competition law would surely hinder the practices of the monopoly market.